Skip to main content

 Other undergraduate schools at Northwestern also offer for-credit internships, and credit earned through these courses also counts toward your 6-unit internship limit.
 (Some options are only open to students in these other schools—and thus only relevant here for students who start in another school and then transfer to Weinberg.)

-School of Education and Social Policy: HDPS, LOC, and Social Policy Practica (SESP 384, 386, 387, 388, and 389).
-Note that student teaching does not count toward the 6-unit limit because earning secondary teaching certification is a Weinberg-sanctioned program.
+School of Education and Social Policy: HDPS, LOC, and Social Policy Practica (SESP 392-0 and 392-SA).
+Note that student teaching for the secondary teaching certification does not count toward the 6-unit limit.

 Back to top